 1. Place your stock on a low heat, and let it warm through.
 Measure out and prepare all of your ingredients.
 You won’t have time once the risotto is cooking!

 2. In a large pan, melt your butter over medium heat and add the spring onions and garlic.
-Sweat until soft and fragrant, about 2-3 minutes.
+Sweat until soft and fragrant, stirring regularly, about 2-3 minutes.

 3. Add the arborio rice and stir well so it absorbs all the flavor, then pour in the white wine.
 Stir regularly, until the wine is nearly all absorbed.

-4. Stir in the asparagus, and then add a ladleful of the vegetable stock.
+4. Add the asparagus, and then add a ladleful of the vegetable stock.
 Continue to stir regularly so the risotto doesn’t burn.
 When the stock is fully absorbed, add another ladleful.
 Continue adding the vegetable stock in this manner, one ladleful at a time, stirring regularly the entire time.

 5. After about 10 minutes, add the mushrooms and mix well.
 Continue to add the remaining stock.

-6. Once all of the stock is absorbed, salt and pepper to taste and mix in some of the Parmesan.
-Serve immediately, with the remaining Parmesan sprinkled on top as a garnish
+6. Once all of the stock is absorbed, salt and pepper to taste and mix in about 2/3 of the Parmesan.
+Serve immediately, with the remaining Parmesan sprinkled on top as a garnish.